The Truth About Wisdom Teeth

 Late Adolescence to Early Adulthood

-Wisdom teeth, also known as third molars, typically emerge during the late teens to early twenties.
+This is also known as third molars, which typically emerge during the late teens to early twenties.
 These years mark the age when individuals gain wisdom teeth, although the timing can vary from person to person.

 Early Emergence